-Milford is bound by and adheres to the New Zealand Privacy Act 2020 for personal information to which that Act relates and the Australian Privacy Act 1988 for personal information to which that Act relates (each, the Privacy Act) and the Privacy Principles of each Privacy Act.
-These Principles govern how we collect, use, hold and disclose your personal information.
+Milford Asset Management Limited or any of its subsidiaries or related entities (together, the Milford Group) are bound by and adhere to the New Zealand Privacy Act 2020 for personal information to which that Act relates and Milford Asset Management Limited and Milford Australia Pty Ltd are bound by and adhere to the Australian Privacy Act 1988 for personal information to which that Act relates (each, the Privacy Act).
+Each Privacy Act provides a set of Privacy Principles which govern how we collect, use, hold and disclose your personal information.

-We can change this policy from time to time.
-The updated policy will be available on our website and client portal (each, a platform).
+We can change this Privacy Policy from time to time.
+The latest version of this Privacy Policy will always be available on our website, application, and client portal (each, a platform).
 It’s up to you to check for any changes.
 By continuing to use the platform you are considered to have accepted any updated policy.
+The updated version will apply from the date stated at the end of this Privacy Policy.

 Why do we collect personal information?

-The personal information you provide to us (whether on our platform or in an application form for a Milford Fund or elsewhere) will be collected and held by Milford Asset Management Limited and its subsidiaries, including Milford Funds Limited, Milford Private Wealth Limited, Milford Australia Pty Ltd and Milford Private Equity Limited, for the following purposes:
+The personal information you provide to us (whether on our platform or captured on closed circuit television or in an application form for a Milford Fund or elsewhere) may be collected, held and used by us for the following purposes:

 Who do we disclose your personal information to?